About Us

 Following Dink’s departure from the Twelfth Step Ministry, Bob Dicken took over in 1997 and served as director until 2009.
 During Bob’s tenure he helped to add and expand the number of twelve step recovery fellowships to the Center’s programming and provided information and referral services to those in our community.

-In January, 2013 the Twelfth Step Ministry was awarded the Community Organization of the Year, by the Texas Association of Addiction Professionals, Dallas Chapter.
-In both 2013 and 2014 the Twelfth Step Ministry was recognized by the Office of National Drug Control Policy (ONDCP) of the White House, as a leader in the recovery community, and in October, 2014, the Twelfth Step Ministry received the Corporate Community Leadership award from Caron Texas.
+The Twelfth Step Ministry was awarded the Community Organization of the Year, by the Texas Association of Addiction Professionals, Dallas Chapter.
+The Twelfth Step Ministry was recognized by the Office of National Drug Control Policy (ONDCP) of the White House, as a leader in the recovery community and received the Corporate Community Leadership award from Caron Texas.
 The Twelfth Step Ministry has achieved both local and national recognition as the leading recovery center in the Southwest.

 Staff